 A solo exhibition of works by Malibu artist & gallerist Seda Saar.
 View the Exhibit HERE

-MLY Gallery is happy to support Sea Shepherd California and profits from sales of artwork, will benefit Sea Shepherd, an organization making all the difference in the quest to protect marine mammals and the seas locally and around the globe.
+MLY Gallery is happy to support Sea Shepherd California and a portion of proceeds will benefit Sea Shepherd, an organization making all the difference in the quest to protect marine mammals and the seas locally and around the globe.

-...Whether visiting an island in Hawaii, or living on the coasts of England and France, as well as spending holidays, in exotic locations, like Fiji and the Galapagos, instilled in me, a great deal of concern, for preserving the beauty of the land.
+...Whether visiting an island in Hawaii, or living on the coasts of England and France, as well as travelling to exotic locations, like Fiji and the Galapagos, instilled in me, a great deal of concern, for preserving the beauty of the land.